SciEcon/ic-gov-visualize/README.md

 HTML: https://sunshineluyao.github.io/ic-gov-visualization/figs/wordcloud.html
 <img src="./figs/wordcloud.png" alt="drawing" width="800"/>

+The Wordcloud shows the keywords statistics in the proposal summary of all proposals on the Network Nervous System (NNS).
+By hovering the mouse on a keyword, a info window will pop up saying how many time the keyword appeared.

 ### 2. The Time Series of Proposal Count by Topics
 HTML (Fraction): https://sunshineluyao.github.io/ic-gov-visualization/figs/area_fraction.html
 <img src="./figs/area_fraction.png" alt="drawing" width="800"/>